 Like most of the other towns in and around the Amalfi Coast, it’s pretty easy to get around town by foot, but there are also busses within the town to help you get around if you’d like to give your feet a break!

 With that being said, with the crazy traffic within these small coastal towns, it’s likely going to be easier to not hire a car if you’re just staying in one destination rather than braving the traffic and hiring your own car.

-There are also busses and ferries departing regularly that connects Sorrento to the other towns in the Amalfi coast.
+There are also busses and ferries departing regularly that connect Sorrento to the other towns on the Amalfi coast.

-Sorrento is still quite a touristy destination but thanks to it not being directly within the Amalfi Coast, accommodation prices are quite a bit lower if you’re comparing Sorrento vs Positano or Sorrento vs Amalfi.
+Sorrento is still quite a touristy destination but thanks to it not being directly within the Amalfi Coast, accommodation prices are quite a bit lower if you’re comparing it to Positano or Amalfi.

-If you’re hoping to head to Mount Vesuvius and Pompeii, tickets for Pompeii are 16 euros and 10 euros for Mount Vesuvius.
+If you’re hoping to head to Mount Vesuvius and Pompeii, there are entry fees for both sites, however, it won’t break the bank.
 There are also various tour companies that transport you to both and include both tickets in one.

-With that being said, if you’re looking to decide between Sorrento, Positano, or Amalfi solely based on affordability, Sorrento is likely going to be the best option for your Amalfi Coast itinerary.
+With that being said, if you’re looking to decide between any of these three towns solely based on affordability, Sorrento is likely going to be the best option for your trip.